 ORNL’s Advanced Vehicle Systems research program provides key expertise in the understanding, simulation, and integration of advanced vehicle technologies to offer new insight on the potential benefits for hybrid electric, plug-in hybrid electric, and other advanced powertrain vehicles.

-The Vehicle Systems Integration (VSI) Laboratory offers unique capabilities to test, simulate, and evaluate engines, electric motors, and transmissions in conventional and hybrid powertrain configurations for vehicles ranging from light-duty cars to Class 8 trucks.
-The VSI Lab is changing the pace of powertrain development by performing prototype research and characterization of advanced systems on a component level.
+The Vehicle Systems Integration (VSI) Laboratory offers unique capabilities to evaluate and simulate engines, electric motors, and transmissions in conventional and hybrid powertrain configurations for vehicles ranging from light-duty cars to Class 8 trucks.
+The VSI Laboratory enables accelerated powertrain development by performing prototype research and characterization of advanced propulsion systems on a sub-system and/or component level.
+The VSI Lab features an “X”-in-the-loop experimental platform for evaluating components or subsystems in a virtual vehicle environment.
+For instance, hybrid drive systems commissioned in the VSI powertrain test cell comprise an engine (with or without emission aftertreatment) and transmission including electric machines and power electronics; a virtual environment with modeling of driveline, vehicle characteristics, and energy storage system with battery management controls; and actuators comprising twin dynamometers coupled through a summing gearbox and an energy storage system emulator.

 Capabilities allow users the flexibility to change vehicle architectures virtually and to simulate factors such as aerodynamics, load, grade, and traffic.
 By combining actual and virtual systems, the laboratory captures accurate, real engine and aftertreatment measurements, ensures the repeatability of a controlled transient operating environment, and offers cost savings and increased safety compared to on-road or on-track analysis.